 What you will LOVE about this Giotto Hotel Assisi:

-- The staff are exceptionally friendly and helpful with recommendations.
+- The staff is exceptionally friendly and helpful with recommendations.

-- If you book a room with a patio, you can watch the sun rise over the town and valleys below.
+- If you book a room with a patio, you can watch the sunrise over the town and the valleys below.

 Cenacolo Hotel Assisi